We help first-year students succeed at NC State.

 The first year at NC State is an exciting time for students and their families.
-The CALS Academic Advising Office offers several programs and courses for first-year students to help ease the transition to university life.
+The CALS Academic Advising Office offers programs and courses for first-year students to help ease the transition to university life.

 - Credit Hours: 1

-- Offered: Every year in Fall and Spring
+- Offered: Every year in fall and spring

 - Academic policies at NC State

-- Their responsibilities as a student
+- Your responsibilities as a student

 - Campus resources and support services

 - Career opportunities in agriculture and life sciences

 Waivers for ALS 103 are limited to transfer students who have taken a similar introductory course in another college at NC State.
 Visit the Academic Programs Office in 111 Patterson Hall to inquire about waivers for ALS 103.

 CALS LIFT connects new students with faculty, staff and other CALS students on campus.
 It is an opportunity to build relationships and make new friends during the entire first year.

 It starts with our College Connections event during Wolfpack Welcome Week.
 Join us for bingo with the dean, CALS Ambassadors, and departmental welcomes.
 CALS LIFT builds in ALS 103 with mentor-led group activities.
 Workshops and events continue throughout the spring, and the program ends with a celebration during the last week of classes.

 In the CALS LIFT program, you will:

 - Investigate your Wolfpack community

 - Find your way